desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `token_uri`: universal resource identifier for this NFT;
 * `extension`: the `POAP metadata` which includes claimer of this NFT.

-An example of the message to mint new NFT:
+Here an example meesage to mint new NFT:
 ```json
 {
     "mint": {